mpinto70/libbrasa/src/brasa/buffer/README.md

 # Buffer package

 This is the package of buffering facilities.
-The driving idea behind this package is to allow communication between processes for monitoring.
-The main idea is that a memory buffer is allocated by client and passed to two circular buffer to be managed in a producer/consumer environment. `CircularWriter` is the producer and `CircularReader` is the consumer.
+The driving idea behind this package is to allow communication between processes to allow monitoring.
+The main idea is that a shared memory buffer is allocated by monitored process and passed to a `CircularWriter`, then the monitoring process gets the address of the shared memory and pass it to a `CircularReader`.
+This is a typical producer/consumer environment, where the monitored process is the producer and the monitoring process is the consumer.
 In order to not impact the producer, the access is not locked, and the writing is always successful, but the reader may read dirty information.
-With this philosophy, it is necessary that the consumer be faster than the producer.
+With this philosophy, it is necessary that the consumer be faster than the producer, to avoid reading too many dirt data.

+Check [the demo](../../../demos/buffer/buffer.cpp) for a sample usage.

+## Technical details

 There are two main components in `buffer` package: `CircularReader` and `CircularWriter`; and two helper components: `Circular` and `CRC`.

-## `CircularWriter` component
+### `CircularWriter` component

 `CircularWriter` is the component that writes to the buffer (producer).
 It exposes the following member functions: